codesilva/codesilva.github.io/_drafts/last-railsconf-packing-everything.md

+As the Last RailsConf approaches the nostalgic feeling gets stronger.
+It's the end of an era, a celebration of the history of Ruby on Rails and its community.

+Taken by this feeling, we hade a series of posts about Ruby, Rails and the history of RailsConf.
+We went from the history of Rails, the conventions that made it so special, to the state of Rails today in the AI era.

+Check out the list of posts we published in this series:

+    lista de posts aqui

+I'm blessed to be part of the last RailsConf ever.
+In this post I share my expectations for conference as an spectator and as a speaker.

+# The Last RailsConf

+I watched a lot of talks from past RailsConfs and I got a nice feeling about the community.
+A wide range of topics, some more specific to Rails, some more general, but all focusing on the empowerment of the developers and the community.

+As mentioned in the first article of the series, we kinda had something similar to this in Brazil with RubyConf, despite the name.

+This is a characteristic I really love.
+Ruby on Rails is the main tool but there's the surrounding stuff that empowers you as a professional.
+The community is open-minded and curious, always looking for the best tool for the job.

+I always had this feeling about RailsConf but then DHH put it in words in the RailsWorld 2023 keynote:

+> We should be the Renaissance Developers. [...] interested in all aspects of a problem, the design, the implementation, the deployment and the maintenance.

+Rails community is composed of so smart and kind people.
+Being there in person is, for me, a great privilege.
+I hope to meet a lot of them and learn from their experiences.

+I think this will be particularly easier due toe the structure of the conference.
+The second day is dedicated to Hacker Spaces, where one can collaborate with other developers and open source maintainers.
+This is a great opportunity to build something together with admirable people, those who created and still maintain many of the tools we use every day.

+This year's schedule, as always, is very diverse and promising with talks/workshops around `Community Building` (of course), `Career Reflections`, `Rails Internals`, and `Frontend, PWAs and Browser-Powered Rails`.

+All of this related to the theme of the conference: `The Future of Rails, Ruby and You`.

+## DHH Comes To a Fireside Chat

+Closing the first day of the conference, DHH will be on stage for a Fireside Chat.
+After what happened previously, this is a very special moment.
+DHH is the creator of Rails, the one who started it all.
+I thikn it's very important for a great finale in RailsConf history to have him there, sharing his thoughts and experiences.

+## The perfect closing keynote

+The closing keynote will be given by Aaron Patterson, aka Tenderlove, one of the most beloved figures in the Rails community.

+I watched a lot of his talks.
+He's smart, funny and has a great way of explaining things, even the complex ones.
+There couldn't be a better person to close the last RailsConf ever.

+Indeed, Tenderlove is right about everything.
+I'm looking forward to his talk, which promises to be a celebration of the Rails community and its history.

+# The Future of PWAs on Rails

+---

 # Packing everything to RailsConf 2025

 Next week will happen the RailsConf 2025! its is the last railsconf in the history.  i am amazed to be part of such